kcybulski/prosody-modules/mod_profile/README.markdown

 # Configuration

     modules_enabled = {
-        -- "pep";   -- These two modules must be removed -- "vcard";
+        -- "vcard";  -- This module must be removed

         "profile";
     }